 Where To Stay

-If you can spend longer at Plitvice Lakes and stay in the park for a couple of days, then here are some places to stay that come highly recommended by other travellers on Booking.com, Hotels.com and Airbnb:
+If you can spend longer at Plitvice Lakes and stay in the park for a couple of days, then here are some places to stay that come highly recommended by other travellers on Booking.com and Hotels.com:

 - : Beautiful air-conditioned rooms in Grabovac, just five miles from Entrance 1 at Plitvice Lakes | Check prices on Booking.com